r-fairhurst/ctf-writeups/2024-osusec-league/revpaperscissors/README.md

 ...
 ```

+This function is also a bit hard to read due to the logic, and the fact that the make_moves function can have 4 different values in the array, instead of 3

-In this function the only part we care about is when it compares the user input, "u", to the choice from "makes_moves", the logic was a bit complex but I believe I got it right and figured out what input to use based on the choice.
+In this function the only part we really care about is when it compares the user input, "u", to the choice from "makes_moves", the logic was a bit complex but I believe I got it right and figured out what input to use based on the choice.

 Since I did not want to do math and logic manually to figure out the corresponding choices based on the users name, and then go through the logic in "throw_hands" to get the actually correct inputs, I decided to write a short C program to do it for me